-As shown in Table 15, urban water demand in 2016 to the NCMA was supplied from 2,610.26 AF of Lopez Lake water, 1,907.58 AF of SWP water, and 879.76 AF of groundwater.
-The 79.0 AF of

-"Other Supplies" delivered to Arroyo Grande consists of groundwater pumped from the Pismo Formation, which is located outside of the shared groundwater basin.
+As shown in Table 16, urban water use in 2017 to the NCMA was supplied from 4,553 AF of Lopez Lake water, 451 AF of SWP water, and 797 AF of groundwater.
+The 59 AF of "Other Supplies" delivered to Arroyo Grande consists of groundwater pumped from the Pismo Formation, which is located outside of the shared groundwater basin.

 Based on the calculated yield of the NCMA portion of the basin, the baseline (full allocation) total available supply for all uses is 15,595 AFY, which is the sum of 10,625 AFY for urban use plus the allocation for agricultural irrigation and rural area of 4,970 AFY.
-In 2016, factoring in the SWP delivery schedule and availability of SWP carryover water and Lopez Lake surplus, the total available supply for all uses (in 2016) was 13,221.7 AF, compared to actual 2016 NCMA water demand of 8,108.3 AF.
-It must be noted, however, that this comparative review of available 2016 supply versus demand must be viewed with caution because of the potential threats to the groundwater supply (see Section 6.1, below).
-As described earlier, the NCMA agencies pumped only 20.3 percent of their "available" groundwater allotment, yet the change in groundwater in storage in the basin was minimal; that is, water levels throughout the NCMA portion of the basin were nearly the same at the end of 2016 as at the start of the year.
-Furthermore, some portions of the basin, specifically in the agricultural irrigation area in Cienega Valley, ended 2016 with water elevations below sea level.
-It is clear that the NCMA agencies could not have used their entire groundwater allotment in 2016 without significantly lowering water elevations below current conditions and potentially provide conditions conducive to seawater intrusion.
+In 2017, factoring in the SWP delivery schedule and availability of SWP carryover water and Lopez Lake surplus, the total available supply for all uses (in 2017) was 14,157 AF (Table 9), compared to actual 2017 NCMA water use of 8,519 AF (Table 15).
+It must be noted, however, that this comparative review of available 2017 supply versus production must be viewed with caution because of the potential threats to the groundwater supply (see Section 6.1, below).
+As described earlier, the NCMA agencies pumped only 18 percent of their "available" groundwater allotment.
+Such minimal utilization of the groundwater resource, coupled with the relatively wet rainfall year, resulted in a positive increase in groundwater in storage in the basin and a slight rise in overall water level elevations.
+It is clear, however, that the NCMA agencies could not have used their entire groundwater allotment in 2017 without significantly lowering water elevations below current conditions and potentially seriously exacerbating the threat of seawater intrusion.